 I’m not going to lie to you guys… when it comes to football I’m kinda the worst.
 I’ve tried super hard to be all about it, but I’m just not.
 If I am actually AT the game it is a little different, I can stay attentive the whole time, but at home?
 Meh.
 But the tailgating?
 Now that I can get down with.
-Tailgate food gets a bad rap for being super unhealthy, which, to be honest, most times it is.
+Tailgate food gets a bad rap for being super “unhealthy”, which first of all, there isn’t anything that’s going to make you unhealthy, but I agree, sometimes it’s not the most nourishing or doesn’t make you feel fab.
 BUT, it totally doesn’t have to be that way.
 Let me prove it to you with this crockpot pumpkin turkey chili!

 This past weekend was a big weekend here in Michigan with the University of Michigan VS Michigan State University game and my sister invented the whole fam over.
 She went to U of M and I went to MSU, so we’ve got a little house divided action going on.
 That lady gets a liiiiittle (lot) more heated about football than I do.
 So, I decided to bring a peace offering with me of this crockpot pumpkin turkey chili.
 Guess what?
 Worked like a charm!

 The weather was totes suboptimal- super windy and stormy- and there ended up being an hour delay due to thunder.
 Sounded like a huge bummer, but once we dove into this chili no one seemed to mind.